Whether you’re a budding local restaurant or a luxury dining destination, you’re going to deal with your share of negative online reviews.

 Talk to your servers and staff who dealt with the situation or look into your guest data system to see if you can identify any apparent issues.

 If you believe the customer isn’t telling the truth, that doesn’t mean you should respond in a defensive way.
 Remember, the audience is all those potential guests who weren’t there.

 Be firm but unfailingly polite as you defend the actions of your restaurant and your staff.
 Don’t get into specifics, and above all don’t escalate the situation.
 Do offer a way for the guest to have made an honest mistake.

 Above all, represent your restaurant as a business that takes service seriously enough for the incident in question to be at worst an outlier, if not a misunderstanding altogether.

 All customer complaints should be handled with care and attention.
 That said, there is a difference between a customer with a low profile and one with a sizable following.
-And if you get put on blast with a larger-than-usual audience watching, your strategy needs to adapt.
+And if you get put on blast with a larger-than-usual audience watching, your response strategy needs to adapt.

 Acknowledge the complaint publicly — their followers are already watching — but try to take the conversation out of the public eye as soon as possible.
 You want complaints from celebrities and influencers handled away from the prying eye of their followers, some of whom might give the customer the benefit of the doubt in all possible scenarios.

 Regardless of who is in the right, work relentlessly to achieve the guest’s complete satisfaction.
 Why?
 Because even if this is a case where they’re trying to take advantage of you or exaggerating a misstep, you can use their prominent position to your advantage.